f4exb/sdrangel/plugins/samplesource/rtlsdr/readme.md

 Activates or de-activates the antenna bias tee.
 Works with v3 dongles only it will be simply ignored by others.
 It actually activates or de-activates GPIO pin 0 that commands bias tee on v3 dongles.

-<h3>4: Decimated bandpass center frequency position relative the RTL-SDR center frequency</h3>
+<h3>4: Decimated bandpass center frequency position relative to the RTL-SDR center frequency</h3>

   - **Cen**: the decimation operation takes place around the RTL-SDR center frequency Fs
   - **Inf**: the decimation operation takes place around Fs - Fc.